launchdarkly/ld-relay/docs/proxy-mode.md

 If an SDK connects to the Relay Proxy while the Relay Proxy is starting up and waiting for a connection to LaunchDarkly, the response is a `503` error.
 This indicates that the Relay Proxy isn't ready yet.
 All LaunchDarkly SDKs will retry after a backoff delay in this case.

-After 10 seconds, the Relay Proxy stops waiting for the connection.
+Eventually, the Relay Proxy stops waiting for the connection.
+The length of this wait depends on the [configuration option](./config.md#file-section-main) `initTimeout` (default value: 10 seconds).
 Continue reading for what happens after that point.

 ### Relay Proxy receives a request after the LaunchDarkly connection attempt has timed out